-With the countdown to DDay75 clock now running on the website of the Canadian Juno Beach Centre museum in Normandy, (see it here) the good people behind the organization are criss-crossing the country to interview prominent Canadian veterans who played a role in the liberation of Europe, especially those who served during the D-Day invasion of June 6, 1944 and beyond.
+With the 75th anniversary of D-Day in 2019, the good people behind the Juno Beach Centre criss-crossed the country to interview prominent Canadian veterans who played a role in the liberation of Europe, especially those who served during the D-Day invasion of June 6, 1944 and beyond.

 The latest video to come out is an interview with Ottawa Royal Canadian Navy veteran and Legion d’honneur medal winner, Alex Polowin.

 I had the privilege of interviewing Alex Polowin (right) and Martin Saslove (left) during a recent talk in Ottawa at the Soloway Jewish Community Centre.